DIF Statistical Inference without Knowing Anchoring Items: Introduction

 Anchor-set-based methods rely heavily on a correctly specified set of DIF-free items.
-The mis-specification of some anchor items can lead to invalid statistical inference results \citep{kopf2015framework}.
-To address this issue, item purification methods \citep{candell1988iterative, clauser1993effects, fidalgo2000effects, wang2003effects, wang2004effects, wang2009mimic, kopf2015framework, kopf2015anchor} have been proposed, which iteratively select an anchor set by stepwise model selection methods.
-More recently, regularized estimation methods \citep{magis2015detection, tutz2015penalty, huang2018penalized, belzak2020improving, bauer2020simplifying, schauberger2020regularization} have been proposed that use LASSO-type regularized estimation procedures for simultaneous model selection and parameter estimation.
-Moreover, \cite{yuan2021differential} proposed a visualization method for the detection of DIF under the Rasch model \citep{rasch1960studies}.
-Their methods are based on testing differential item pair functioning, which does not require prior information of an anchor set.
-Unfortunately, unlike many anchor-set-based methods with a correctly specified anchor set, all these methods do not provide valid statistical inference for testing the null hypothesis of ``item $j$ is DIF-free'', for each item $j$.
-That is, the type-I error for testing the hypothesis cannot be guaranteed to be controlled at a pre-specified significance level.
+The misspecification of some anchor items can lead to invalid statistical inference results \yc{-- Type I errors increase and power decreases when anchor items are not completely DIF-free} \citep{kopf2015framework}.
+To address this issue, item purification methods \citep{candell1988iterative, clauser1993effects, fidalgo2000effects, wang2003effects, wang2004effects, wang2009mimic, kopf2015framework, kopf2015anchor} have been proposed that iteratively select an anchor set by stepwise model selection methods. \yc{Several recently developed tree-based DIF detection methods \citep{strobl2015rasch,tutz2016item,bollmann2018item}, which can detect DIF brought by continuous covariates, may be viewed as item purification methods.
+However, with multiple items containing DIF, item purification may suffer from masking and swamping effects \citep{barnett1994outliers}.} More recently, regularized estimation methods \citep{magis2015detection, tutz2015penalty, huang2018penalized, belzak2020improving, bauer2020simplifying, schauberger2020regularization} have been proposed that use LASSO-type regularized estimation procedures for simultaneous model selection and parameter estimation. \yc{Moreover, \cite{bechger2015statistical} and \cite{yuan2021differential} proposed DIF detection methods based on the idea of differential item pair functioning, which does not require prior information about anchor items.} Unfortunately, unlike many anchor-set-based methods with a correctly specified anchor set, all these methods do not provide valid statistical inference for testing the null hypothesis of ``item $j$ is DIF-free'', for each item $j$.
+Consequently, the type-I error for testing the hypothesis cannot be guaranteed to be controlled at a pre-specified significance level.
+Furthermore, although the regularised estimation methods have been shown to accurately detect DIF items, they are typically computationally intensive, since they involve solving multiple regularized maximum likelihood estimation problems with different tuning parameters.